D3lt4lph4/jpeg_deep/README.md

 **No pre-trained weights are/will be made available.** To get this section running, you'll have to retrain the networks from scratch.

+### Display the results

-Inference can be done using the [prediction.py](scripts/prediction.py) script.
+Displaying the results can be done using the [prediction.py](scripts/prediction.py) script.
 In order to use the script you have to first carry a training for at least one epoch (the prediction pre-suppose that you have an experiment folder).

 The prediction will be done on the test set.
 You need to modify the config_temp.py file in the experiment generated folder in order to use a different dataset.